AliMortadaAnani/DVLD_Ali_M_A/README.md

 - Executable `.exe` is inside the `publish` folder after build
 - User images are saved with GUID filenames to ensure anonymity
 - This application is intended for educational and demo purposes
+- The database schema , sql scripts for creating tables, project requirements were all given by the instructor.
 - All icons and images used are royalty-free, sourced from:
   - [Pixabay](https://pixabay.com/)
   - [Unsplash](https://unsplash.com/)